Brief Introduction to WL and Mathematica

 test = Function[x, 1+x]

-Additionally, there is a very terse equivalent shorthand syntax, which is convenient for short functions.
+There is even a very terse equivalent shorthand for the slot syntax.
+This is particularly convenient for short anonymous functions.

 To introduce additional variables into a function body that are local to the function,

-Or if they are constant, use the With
+Or for local constants, use the With command.

 Variables and Scope